Bradley University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Bradley, approximately 72% of students took out student loans averaging $8,044 a year.
-That adds up to $32,176 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Bradley, approximately 72% of students took out student loans averaging $7,917 a year.
+That adds up to $31,668 over four years for those students.

 The student loan default rate at Bradley is 2.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Bradley Graduates Make?students who graduate from Bradley with a bachelor's degree go on to jobs where they make an average salary of $53,600 in their early years.
+How Much Money Do Bradley Graduates Make?students who graduate with a bachelor's degree from Bradley make about $53,600 a year during their first few years of employment after graduation.
 This is good news for future Bradley graduates since it is 35% more than the average college graduate's salary of $39,802 per year.

 Location of Bradley University